Discover folk - the CRM for people-powered businesses

 Email marketing sequences for marketing teams

-Below we've outlined two email sequence example a marketing team might need.
+Below we've outlined two email sequence example a marketing team might need to support sales efforts.

 1. Engagement email sequences